 Overall, I don't think that I recommend TUW unless you really like the first book.
 It's okay, but there are much better things to read.
-While it is interesting to hear about what happens with all the characters from the first book, it really isn't that great a story, and there's a lots of chaff to go through to get to the nuggets of goodness spread throughout.
-On the plus side, military strategy is well-done and engaging, and TUW does have the same general feel of the first book.
+While it is interesting to hear about what happens with all the characters, there's a lots of chaff to go through to get to the nuggets of goodness spread throughout.
+There are some good bits; the military strategy is well-done and engaging, and TUW does have the same general feel of the first book.
 Unfortunately, TUW is open-ended, leaving nothing resolved.
 Whether or not it is worth reading will depend in large part on what happens in the third book (which I do not currently have access to).
 Given the decidedly lackluster showing put forth in this book, I may not take the time to hunt the final book down.

 Spoilers For The First Book Ahead!